Skip to content

 Here, I pause to remember what the Historian of Religion, Houston Smith, defined as humility.
 He told me humility should not be thought of as “I am lowly or unworthy,” but rather, “I am myself fully in such a way as to allow others to be themselves fully.”
 This is the sort of humility that sparks an enlivened democracy.
 It is neither passive nor arrogant.
 It is a “live-and-let-live” humility not estranged from daring or exuberance.

-Another idea by Smith fits with this: how we partake of the Eternal, the Everlasting.
+Smith’s other idea that fits with this: how we partake of the Eternal, the Everlasting.
 Being in the everlasting is something we do while we’re alive.
 He pictures long flows below and above us.
 Below flows the cosmos, Earth, and Life.
 It comes before us and will last after us.
 Above is a similarly eternal culture, the world of words, identities, stories, and civilization.
 It too came before us and will last after.
 We participate in such eternities as we live.
-We’re built of them, take from them, and return to them in our ways.
+We participate in them, take from them, and return to them in our ways.
 They go on, steered this way or that somewhat, but ultimately, on.

-As a citizen of my city, state, country, and world, my current patriotic use of our national flag is to fly it upside down, an international symbol of a country in distress.
+As a citizen of my city, state, country, and world, I currently fly our national flag upside down, an international symbol of distress.
 I bemoan what is happening to our people, nation, and environment.
-Some of the worst of our past is roused up again, flapping the flag, presuming the cross, repeating the sins.
+Some of the worst of our past is rousing up, flapping the flag, presuming the cross, repeating the sins.

 Masked, armed zealots dutifully obeying orders to militarize our cities and imprison whole classes and races of our neighbors?
 Firing thousands of decent workers and replacing them with ideologs and sycophants from a propaganda mill?
 Mocking our climate predicament and deliberately wrecking those technologies that would help rescue and remedy it?
 Supplying sanctions and weapons to murder Palestinians by the thousands?
+Threatening war on Iran for its potential development of a nuclear weapon, while not mentioning the hundreds Israel houses?
 Changing “Defense” to “War” and waging it on places that vote Democratic?

 If we can rescue our country from this coup (that started with the assassination of JFK), I’ll again love and salute our flag.
 It’ll fly, right-side-up, above the state flag, and that one will fly above our city flag.